anastasiia-slv/jabberwocky-sentence-generator/README.md

 The mother class includes a language-independent function called "probabilities", which is inherited by the daughter classes and can be used for multiple languages.
 It is independent of language structures, including the alphabet.

-Depending on the language chosen in the initial pop-up window, one of the daughter classes will be utilized.
+Depending on the language entered in the input field, one of the daughter classes will be utilized.
 The daughter classes are motivated by unique linguistic characteristics of each language, and may differ slightly.

 | <sup>The Pseudoword_gen <br>Class</sup> |  | <sup>Turkish_jabberwocky <br>Class</sup> |  | <sup>Ukrainian_jabberwocky <br>Class</sup> |  |
 |---|---|---|---|---|---|